kermitsgonnakermicide/AndyTracker/JOURNAL.md

 # June 10th - Pt2

 Redesigned the entire PCB for the xiao esp32<br>
-Pretty much nothing else, as the xiao was chosen due to its 10x reliability( recently had a week-long traumatic experience with a esp32 devkit)
+Pretty much nothing else, as the xiao was chosen due to its 10x reliability( recently had a week-long traumatic experience with a esp32 devkit)<br>
+**Time Spent: 4hr**<br>